-My sister went to Chania two years ago and said it was the best holiday she ever had.
-She said she loved the peace and quiet of the small fishing village where she was staying.
-It was just outside the town and although at times it was a bit too quiet, she felt that there was never any risk and the children were always safe and sound.
+My sister went to Chania two years just outside the town and although at times it was a bit too quiet, she felt that there was never any risk and the children were always safe and sound.
 She especially loved the way all meals were prepared on time in the hotel, and two out of every three meals had fish.